Vegan butternut squash risotto is the perfect plant-based winter comfort food.

-Last week, I decided to combine two of my favorite things—rice and butternut squash—and create my first ever butternut squash risotto.
+Last week, I decided to combine two of my favorite things—rice and butternut squash—in my first ever vegan butternut squash risotto.
 Naturally, the pairing of two such stellar main ingredients was a success.
-I loved this dish, and I hope you will, too!
+I loved this dish, and I hope you will, too.

 Arborio rice—a type of short-grained rice with a high starch content—is what gives risotto its wonderfully creamy consistency.
 I’ve made risotto with other grains before, including barley, brown rice, and farro.
 I like the fiber and flavor of other grains.
 But when it comes to consistency, arborio really can’t be beat.
 Whenever I’m hoping to make a classic risotto, I choose arborio rice, and I keep it in my pantry for that reason.

 You can absolutely make risotto in a big, heavy-bottomed pot.
 The problem with a deep cooking vessel is that it might delay the cooking time of your risotto, which is already considerable!
 A shallow, wider skillet will help the rice to absorb warm broth more quickly.
 I use a deep, straight-sided, nonstick sauté pan when I make risotto, and I think it makes the cooking process go smoothly.

 Risotto is made by adding broth incrementally to rice, stirring as you go.
 The process of adding just enough broth to be absorbed in intervals creates the wonderful creaminess that risotto is known for.
 If you add cold broth, cooking will be slower, because each addition of broth will need to warm up before being absorbed by the rice.
 Keep a large saucepan of broth over a low flame next to your risotto as it cooks.
 The broth will be hot when it enters the sauté pan or skillet, and the risotto will cook correctly.